 One last comment on handling; the FJR rides on a 60.8 inch wheelbase; one inch more than the Concours and 3.3 inches more than the Suzuki GSX-S1000GT.
 That difference leads to improved high-speed stability but has a knock-on effect of reduced cornering agility.
 Something to keep in mind if you lean more toward sport riding.

 Every modern sport touring motorcycle features a raft of rider aids, so many that they no longer distinguish one bike from another.
 The 2022 FJR is falling behind, featuring essential rider aids but no more.
 Like the Kawasaki Concours, the FJR has not kept up with the latest innovations found on the new GSX-S1000GT from Suzuki.
 This is just another reason to think 2022 may be the last year for the FJR (and the Concours for that matter).

 Essential rider aids on the FJR are traction control and ABS.
 Over and above that, the 2022 FJR electronic suspension is a plus for adjusting to road conditions.
 The new lean-angle sensitive lighting lets a rider see farther into corners on those occasions when caught on a twisty road late in the day.

-The 2022 FJR includes D-mode (drive mode) which adjusts engine mapping between sport and touring.
-The touring mode detunes the engine and throttle response making the bike feel a little less “jumpy” in the city.
+The 2022 FJR includes D-mode (drive mode) which adjusts throttle mapping between sport and touring.
+Touring mode increases the degree of throttle twist needed for a given change in RPM, making the bike feel a little less “jumpy” in the city.
 Sport mode on the other hand is for everywhere else.
 Less aggressive throttle response can help on wet pavement and loose gravel.
-While helpful, the performance trade-off is not sufficiently to justify the compromise when traffic conditions subside.
+While helpful, the performance trade-off is not enough to justify the compromise when traffic conditions subside.
 We preferred to keep the bike in sport mode 100% of the time.